-(1) Represents the aggregate grant date fair value computed in accordance with FASB ASC Topic 718 for awards made during the applicable year.
-For discussions on the relevant assumptions, see footnote 12, "Stock-Based Compensation Plans" in the financial statements contained in the Annual Reports on Form 10-K for the years ended December 31, 2015, December 31, 2014 and December 31, 2013.
-These amounts do not include forfeiture estimates.

-(2) Represents the aggregate grant date fair value computed in accordance with FASB ASC Topic 718 for awards made during the applicable year.
-For discussions on the relevant assumptions, see footnote 12, "Stock-Based Compensation Plans" in the financial statements contained in the Annual Reports on Form 10-K for the years ended December 31, 2015, December 31, 2014 and December 31, 2013.

-(3) Mr. Kanders is compensated pursuant to the terms of his employment agreement with the Company dated June 5, 2013, which is discussed under the heading "Employment Agreements" in this Proxy Statement.
-Mr. Kanders is required to devote only as much time as is necessary to perform his duties for the Company.

-(4) "All Other Compensation" amount for Mr. Kanders in 2015 consists of the following items: 401(k) matching contributions, \$2,640, health, short-term and long-term disability, and AD&D, \$35,171; and life insurance, \$7,827.

-(5) Mr. Schiller is compensated pursuant to the terms of his employment agreement with the Company dated June 5, 2013, which is discussed under the heading "Employment Agreements" in this Proxy Statement.
-Mr. Schiller is required to devote only as much time as is necessary to perform his duties for the Company.

-(6) "All Other Compensation" amount for Mr. Schiller in 2015 consists of the following items: 401(k) matching contributions, \$2,632, health, short-term and long-term disability, and AD&D, \$35,514; and life insurance, \$1,490.

-(7) Mr. Metcalf, during his term as Chief Executive Officer of the Company, received compensation pursuant to the terms of his employment agreement with the Company dated June 5, 2013.
-Mr. Metcalf retired as the Company's Chief Executive Officer effective December 31, 2015.

-(8) "All Other Compensation" amount for Mr. Metcalf in 2015 consists of the following items: 401(k) matching contributions, \$4,689, wellness time conversion, \$5,000, vacation time conversion \$21,154, health, short-term and long-term disability, and AD&D, \$3,038; and life insurance, \$1,062.

-(9) Ms. Freeman, during her term as President of the Company, received compensation pursuant to the terms of her employment agreement with the Company dated August 11, 2014.
-Ms. Freeman resigned as the Company's President effective June 3, 2015.

-(10) "All Other Compensation" amount for Ms. Freeman in 2015 consists of the following items: contractual severance payments, \$463,543, health, short-term and long-term disability, and AD&D, \$10,477; and life insurance, \$257.

-(11) On November 1, 2013, in connection with Mr. Kuehne's appointment as Chief Financial Officer, the Company increased Mr. Kuehne's salary from \$160,000 to \$210,000 per year effective as of January 1, 2014.
-The Company increased Mr. Kuehne's salary from \$210,000 to \$235,000 per year effective as of December 15, 2015.

-(12) "All Other Compensation" amount for Mr. Kuehne in 2015 consists of the following items: 401(k) matching contributions, \$3,211, wellness time conversion, \$4,038, health, short-term and long-term disability, and AD&D, \$8,968; and life insurance, \$450.

-(13) On April 1, 2014, the Company increased Mr. Ritchie's salary from \$240,000 to \$245,000.
+- (1) Represents the aggregate grant date fair value computed in accordance with FASB ASC Topic 718 for awards made during the applicable year.
+For discussions on the relevant assumptions, see footnote 12, "Stock-Based Compensation Plans" in the financial statements contained in the Annual Reports on Form 10-K for the years ended December 31, 2016, December 31, 2015 and December 31, 2014.
+These amounts do not include forfeiture estimates. - (2) Represents the aggregate grant date fair value computed in accordance with FASB ASC Topic 718 for awards made during the applicable year.
+For discussions on the relevant assumptions, see footnote 12, "Stock-Based Compensation Plans" in the financial statements contained in the Annual Reports on Form 10-K for the years ended December 31, 2016, December 31, 2015 and December 31, 2014. - (3) Mr. Kanders is compensated pursuant to the terms of his employment agreement with the Company dated June 5, 2013, which is discussed under the heading "Employment Agreements" in this Proxy Statement.
+On June 5, 2016, the Company's employment agreement with Mr. Kanders expired in accordance with its terms.
+Mr. Kanders is required to devote only as much time as is necessary to perform his duties for the Company. - (4) "All Other Compensation" amount for Mr. Kanders in 2016 consists of the following items: 401(k) matching contributions, \$2,726, health, short-term and long-term disability, and AD&D, \$39,067; and life insurance, \$7,838. - (5) Mr. Schiller is compensated pursuant to the terms of his employment agreement with the Company dated June 5, 2013, which is discussed under the heading "Employment Agreements" in this Proxy Statement.
+On June 5, 2016, the Company's employment agreement with Mr. Schiller expired in accordance with its terms.
+Mr. Schiller is required to devote only as much time as is necessary to perform his duties for the Company. - (6) "All Other Compensation" amount for Mr. Schiller in 2016 consists of the following items: 401(k) matching contributions, \$2,726, health, short-term and long-term disability, and AD&D, \$39,507; and life insurance, \$1,501. - (7) Effective as of July 1, 2016, Mr. Kuehne was compensated pursuant to the terms of the Kuehne Employment Agreement, which is discussed under the heading "Employment Agreements" in this Proxy Statement. - (8) "All Other Compensation" amount for Mr. Kuehne in 2016 consists of the following items: 401(k) matching contributions, \$4,209, wellness time conversion, \$4,519, health, short-term and long-term disability, \$9,674; and life insurance and AD&D, \$617. - (9) On December 2, 2016, the Company terminated the Ritchie Employment Agreement without Cause (as defined in the Ritchie Employment Agreement).
+In connection with the termination of the Ritchie Employment Agreement, the Company made the payments and provided the benefits to Mr. Ritchie set forth in the Ritchie Employment Agreement.

-(14) "All Other Compensation" amount for Mr. Ritchie's in 2015 consists of the following items: 401(k) matching contributions, \$3,746, wellness time conversion, \$4,712, health, short-term and long-term disability, and AD&D, \$6,079; and life insurance, \$1,062.
+(10) "All Other Compensation" amount for Mr. Ritchie's in 2016 consists of the following items: contractual severance payments, \$285,892, 401(k) matching contributions, \$8,434, wellness time conversion, \$4,711, health, short-term and long-term disability, \$6,583; and life insurance and AD&D, \$1,419.